alfredacq/MySQL-Database-Held-for-Ransom/scenarion_creation.md

 ### Phase 7 — Analyze the breach
-Once real attacker activity started appearing (in this case, within hours), the investigation shifted to log analysis — the exact process documented in the [incident report](../README.md): tracing authentication logs, query logs, and Defender telemetry to reconstruct what happened.
+Once real attacker activity started appearing (in this case, within hours), the investigation shifted to log analysis — the exact process documented in the [main incident report](https://github.com/alfredacq/Incident-Report-MySQL-Ransom-Data-Destruction/tree/main): tracing authentication logs, query logs, and Defender telemetry to reconstruct what happened.

 ### Phase 8 — Contain the breach